theemo-tokens/theemo/docs/api/theemo.figmareaderconfig.istokenbytext.md

 ## FigmaReaderConfig.isTokenByText property

-This is to verify that a given `Node`<!-- -->found in figmas node tree is considered to be a token or not, depending on the name of the node
+This is to verify that a given `Node`found in figmas node tree is considered to be a token or not, depending on the name of the node

 <b>Signature:</b>